Modern Slavery Statement

 Looking forward

-adm is proud of the steps it has taken to manage the risk of modern slavery across its business and in meeting its commitments over the years.
-We believe we have built a strong foundation to manage our risks of modern slavery in all its forms across our business, we continue to look out for and resolve any possible breaches within our supply chain and will continue to reduce the risks in 2021 and beyond.
+adm is proud of the steps it continues to take in order to manage the risk of modern slavery across its business and in meeting its commitments over the years.
+We believe we have built a strong foundation to manage our risks of modern slavery in all its forms across our business and we continue to promote transparency, heightened due diligence practices and to resolve any possible breaches within our supply chain.